 University of California, Santa Barbara Privacy Notification Statement

 The privacy of visitors to a University of California, Santa Barbara (UCSB) Web site is important to UCSB.
 Our Web site privacy practices are summarized below and apply to all authorized UCSB Web sites.
-Our practices comply with federal and state laws and University of California policy (see Additional Resources below).
+Our practices are reviewed periodically for compliance with federal and state laws and University of California policy.